matthiasweiss/matthiasweiss.at/src/content/blog/bulletproofing-inertia-how-i-maximize-type-safety-in-laravel-monoliths.md

 php artisan vendor:publish --provider="Spatie\LaravelTypeScriptTransformer\TypeScriptTransformerServiceProvider"
 ```

-I then create a data class for each Inertia view, the example shown in the GIF is
+I then create a data class for each Inertia view.
+The example shown in the GIF is a screen for a dashboard displaying
+the latest posts of a user and a feed containing the latest posts of people the follow.
+I will use this example throughout
+this post.

 ```php
 <?php